Does Hyperuricemia Actually Cause Gout?

 As a gout sufferer, you must’ve heard or read this big complicated word Hyperuricemia.
-Ya I know, looks hard to pronounce, let alone know what it means.
+Yeah I know, looks hard to pronounce, let alone know what it means.
 Don’t be intimidated, all hyperuricemia means is that it is a condition whereby a person has higher levels of uric acid in the blood.
 What is considered hyperuricemia is uric acid levels of over 8mg/dl in men and 7mg/dl in women while others say 7mg/dl in men and 6mg/dl in women.

 What causes hyperuricemia is the deficiency of the hepatic enzyme called uricase causing the uric acid not be properly excreted from the kidneys.
 Did you know that 21% of the US population is affected with hyperuricemia?
-Many factors contribute to hyperuricemia, which can include: genetics, insulin resistance, hypertension, renal insufficiency, being over-weight, diet, and consuming alcohol.
+Many factors contribute to hyperuricemia, which may include: genetics, insulin resistance, hypertension, renal insufficiency, being over-weight, diet, and consuming alcohol.
 Diet alone generally is not sufficient to cause hyperuricemia.

 Hyperuricemia increases the risk of someone developing not only gout but other diseases as well, like hypertension, cardiovascular and kidney disease, even bladder stones and type 2 diabetes.
 But do note that hyperuricemia is mostly associated with gout.
 Before you got your first gout attack, you were a hyperuricemic patient, without even knowing it of course.
 Another fact is that many people who suffer from hyperuricemia may never develop gout.